The Most Awesome Interesting Nascar Trivia Questions to Know

 What driver has the record for the most starts without a win?

 Michael Waltrip holds the record for the most starts without a win.
 When he won the tragic 2001 Daytona 500, it was his first win and the 463 start of his NASCAR racing career.

 Dick Trickle was rookie of the year in 1989 at the age of 48 years old.
-He never won a Winston cup race, but he had 5 3rd place finishes, 14 top 5 finishes and 32 top 10 finishes.
+He never won a Winston cup race, but he had 5 third place finishes, fourteen top 5 finishes and thirty-two top 10 finishes.
 All this was after having raced for 31 years in short track racing, and although it can't be verified, he is said to have won over 1200 feature races.

 In 1976 Janet Guthrie became the first woman to compete in a Winston Cup race.
-She finished 15th in the wold 600 race.
-She also qualified for the Daytona 500 and the Indy 500 in in the same year of 1977.
+She finished 15th in the world 600 race.
+She also qualified for the Daytona 500 and the Indy 500 in the same year of 1977.